 Leveraged trading implies trading with borrowed money to either speculate on a rising or falling market.
 This involves both pros and cons to consider.
-In fact, many retail traders, especially in crypto space, are highly motivated to maximize their returns in a short period of time, sometimes avoiding basic risk management principles.
+In fact, many retail traders, especially in crypto field, are highly motivated to maximize their returns in a short period of time, sometimes avoiding basic risk management principles.
 In addition to that, there is a widespread anomaly discovered in behavioural finance, which is a disposition effect (selling profitable trades to early and holding onto losing trades for too long).
 So putting this all together, disposition effect + leveraged trading + financial illiteracy creates a huge risk exposure.
 FTX trading is not an exception.

 The nature of FTX tokens

-In this article, we are going to discover the FTX leveraged trading.
+In this article, we are going to discover FTX leveraged trading.
 So far, this has been a topic of much debate.
 To such an extent that the biggest cryptocurrency exchange, Binance, delisted this new cryptocurrency derivative product.
-However, we are not going to focus on rumors, price manipulation theories and so on.
+However, we are not going to focus on rumours, price manipulation theories and so on.
 This is purely an educational article.

 To emphasize, FTX utilizes a primitive profit rebalancing mechanism on a rising market.
 From the risk management perspective, FTX’s leveraged reinvestment significantly boosts an overall risk exposure as it increases the position size when the market is rising and hence the liquidation price becomes closer.
 To compare, high-frequency automated trading bots like Bitsgap’s SBot have a much lower risk exposure as they are not using the leverage and can achieve much higher profit maximization due to optimized swing-trading mechanism.

 Here is ETH/BTC backtest performance for the period of only 1 week to demonstrate how a balanced risk-return strategy should look like: